CreateRemoteThread/sparkgap/README.md

 # sparkgap

-combined side channel / fault injection framework
+Sparkgap is a major refactor of my previous side channel and fault injection frameworks.